sph-mn/sph-sp/other/considerations.md

 # delayed event initialisation
 * only generate event dependencies when event is needed
 * to reduce memory usage
-* option
-  * initialiser function for events
-  * seq would have to call them
-  * pro
-    * supported for all events
-  * con
-    * seq overhead
-* option
+* option - selected
+  * to be implemented if needed as array of event initialisers and arguments in group
   * initialiser function and arguments arrays
   * groups can filter and call before seq
   * con